Photograph by Daniel Acevedo

 Alondra

-Alondra M. Garza is a Mexican-American artist, curator, and gallerist based in Minneapolis, originally from the Texas–Mexico borderlands.
-Garza received an MFA at the Minneapolis College of Art and Design, a BFA at the University of Texas Rio Grande Valley, and attended master classes at the New York Academy of Art.
+Alondra M. Garza is a borderlands Mexican American artist, curator, and gallerist based in Minneapolis.
+Garza received an MFA at the Minneapolis College of Art and Design, a BFA at the University of Texas Rio Grande Valley, and continuing education at the New York Academy of Art.

-Her work has been exhibited internationally across the U.S., Mexico, and Italy.
-Including solo exhibitions at Minneapolis College of Art and Design (MN), Modus Locus (MN), Pink Slip Gallery (MN), two-person shows at MCAD (MN), Art in Motion (MN), and group exhibitions at A.I.R Gallery, (N.Y.C), Artsy.net with Emerge Gallery (NY), The Minneapolis Institute of Art (MN), The Brownsville Museum of Fine Arts (TX), Museo Miguél Alemán (MEX), and YAG Garage Galeria (ITL), among others.
+Her work has been showcased internationally across the U.S., Mexico, and Italy.
+Selected exhibitions include a solo exhibit at Minneapolis College of Art and Design (MN), a two-person show at Art in Motion (MN), and group exhibitions at A.I.R Gallery (N.Y.C), Artsy with Emerge Gallery (NY), The Minneapolis Institute of Art (MN), The Brownsville Museum of Fine Arts (TX), Museo Miguél Alemán (MEX), and YAG Garage Galeria (ITL).

 Her work has been published in the book Latin Art in Minnesota, Miami Art Week Magazine, and Brown University's Somos Magazine.
 She has also attended art residencies around the U.S., including at the Weisman Art Museum and Second Shift Studio Space.